Top 10 Closed Back Headphones

 8. Sennheiser HD-25

 Construct quality is great on the HD25.
-These headphones are designed to be a workhorse earphone primarily for DJing and monitoring functions and in such eventualities, headphones get much more use time than a normal consumer headphones.
+These headphones are designed to be a workhorse earphone primarily for DJing and monitoring functions and in such eventualities, headphones get much more use time than normal consumer headphones.

 The HD25’s excessive output and top-notch isolation – features initially conceived to assist outdoors broadcast engineers monitoring in significantly noisy environments – made the HD25 a remarkably adept DJ headphone.